Ladakh face-off: Modi to hold all-party meet shortly; Mamata to attend, AAP claims not invited

 Recovering this territory by any means necessary is the best way to avenge the killings of our men pic.twitter.com/8GlIMxZQ9l

-Twenty Indian Army personnel, including a colonel, were killed in a clash with Chinese troops in eastern Ladakh''s Galwan Valley on Monday night, the biggest military confrontation in over five decades that has significantly escalated the already volatile border standoff between the two neighbours.
+Twenty Indian Army personnel, including a colonel, were killed in a clash with Chinese troops in eastern Ladakh's Galwan Valley on Monday night, the biggest military confrontation in over five decades that has significantly escalated the already volatile border standoff between the two neighbours.